jyoo980/haskell-fp/README.md

 ```
 The type signature for `addToAll` would be `addToAll :: [Int] -> Int -> [Int]`, equivalent to stating: first plug in the value for `[Int]`, then plug in what you want to add to each: `Int`, then produce the new list: `[Int]`

-2. <strong>Class constraints</strong>: Take the following type signature for a function: `Int -> Int -> Int`.
+2. <strong>Type constraints</strong>: Take the following type signature for a function: `Int -> Int -> Int`.
 A possible function which matches this type signature could be the following:

 ```Haskell
     add :: Int -> Int -> Int